 We cannot guarantee that we will achieve profitability in the future.
 Our revenue growth trends in prior periods may not be sustainable.
 In addition, we will have to generate and sustain significantly increased revenue, while continuing to control our expenses, in order to achieve and then maintain profitability.
-We may also incur significant losses in the future for a number of reasons, including the risks discussed in this section of the report of Form 10-K and factors that we cannot anticipate.
+We may also incur significant losses in the future for a number of reasons, including the risks discussed in this "Risk Factors" section and factors that we cannot anticipate.
 If we are unable to generate positive operating income and cash flow from operations, our liquidity, results of operations and financial condition will be adversely affected.